Skip to main content Accessibility

 Antisemitic hate groups seek to racialize Jewish people and vilify them as the manipulative puppet masters behind an economic, political and social scheme to undermine white people.
 Antisemitism also undergirds much of the far right, unifying adherents across various extremist ideologies around efforts to subvert and misconstrue the collective suffering of Jewish people in the Holocaust and cast them as conniving opportunists.

-Antisemitism is a central feature of the white power movement, with Jewish people cast as all-powerful manipulators who use Black people and other nonwhite persons to challenge white social and political dominance.
+Antisemitism is a central feature of the white power movement, with Jewish people cast as all-powerful manipulators who use Black people and other marginalized people to challenge white social and political dominance.

-While many of the groups the SPLC monitors are antisemitic, here we list those who focus their hatred most intently on Jewish people, including Holocaust deniers.
-Deniers of the Holocaust either deny that such a genocide took place or minimize its extent.
+While many of the groups the SPLC monitors are antisemitic, we reserve this designation specifically for those that focus their hatred most intently on Jewish people – including Holocaust deniers, who either deny that such a genocide took place or minimize its extent.
 These groups (and individuals) often cloak themselves in the sober language of serious scholarship, call themselves “historical revisionists” instead of deniers and accuse their critics of trying to squelch open-minded inquiries into historical truth.

 Antisemitism supports the belief that Jewish individuals are a separate race, making it a form of racism in itself.
 Harmful stereotypes uniformly portray Jewish persons as deceitful and predatory.